WildZarek/42PiscineCyber/README.md

 ![Web Exercise 01](/.assets/img/weasel01_web.png)

-Let's apply what we learned in previous exercise, we can think about the same vulnerability, so using the same technique we will use `wfuzz` to enumerate hidden directories.
+Let's apply what we learned in previous exercise, we can think about the same vulnerability,<br>
+so using the same technique we will use `wfuzz` tool to enumerate hidden directories.

 ![Fuzzing](/.assets/img/weasel01_result.png)